IPS-Eye-White

 But the Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons, (1 Timothy 4:1 NASB)

-People have fallen away who themselves have been fully persuaded that their faith was of paramount importance in their lives.
-They demonstrated all the fruits of the Spirit, and had even spent much time in the pulpit..
+People who have fallen away have at one time been fully persuaded that their faith was of strong - even of paramount importance in their lives.
+They demonstrated all the fruits of the Spirit and may even have spent much time preaching the word.
 But something went horribly wrong.
 In at least one case that I remember reading about, an immense personal tragedy caused a person to fall away from God.
-Unfortunately none of us can say with 100% certainty that we would not react the same way.

-If you are a Calvinist, all you can do is keep "working" at it and hope like the blazes that you are not wrong, and you are indeed one of God's elect.
+If you are a Calvinist, all you can do is keep "working" at it and hope like the blazes that you are not wrong and you are indeed one of God's elect.
 If you happen to be one of the elect, then you are assured of being able to persevere to the end.

 Somehow that doesn't give me a very warm feeling.

-Yet the Word of God tells us
+What does give me security is what the Word of God tells us

 These things have I written unto you, that ye may know (Greek eido) that ye have eternal life, even unto you that believe on the name of the Son of God.
 [1 John 5:13]